610 Credit Score: Understanding Its Impact and How to Improve It

 Myth 4: Closing Old Accounts Helps Improve Your Credit Score

-Closing old accounts can shorten your credit history and potentially lower your credit score.
-It's generally beneficial to keep older accounts open, as they demonstrate a longer credit history and contribute positively to your credit score.
+Closing past-due accounts can reduce your credit history and maybe impact your credit score.
+Keeping older accounts open usually helps since they show a longer credit history and help to raise your credit score.

 Myth 5: Only Income Affects Your Credit Score